 By 1976, David Bowie had already enjoyed a glittering career.
-His majestic 1969 hit ‘Space Oddity’ established his career (after a false start with the 1967 novelty ‘The Laughing Gnome’).
-As an album artist, Bowie’s first major success was 1971’s Hunky Dory, while 1972’s glam rock The Rise and Fall of Ziggy Stardust and the Spiders from Mars transformed him into a mega-star.
+His majestic 1969 hit ‘Space Oddity’ established his career, after a false start with the 1967 novelty ‘The Laughing Gnome’.
+Bowie’s first successful album was 1971’s Hunky Dory.1972’s glam rock The Rise and Fall of Ziggy Stardust and the Spiders from Mars transformed him into a mega-star.

 As glam rock petered out, Bowie moved to L.A., and his life descended to chaos.
-In 1974 he released David Live, which he later referred to as “David Bowie Is Alive and Well and Living Only in Theory” – his appearance was thin and pasty as a result of a cocaine addiction.
+In 1974 he released David Live, which he later referred to as “David Bowie Is Alive and Well and Living Only in Theory”.
+His appearance was thin and pasty as a result of a cocaine addiction.
 He barely slept and lived on milk and peppers.
-He descended into paranoia, concerned about having his semen stolen by witches.
-He also flirted with fascism – in 1976 he was quoted as saying that “Britain could benefit from a Fascist leader” and was photographed giving a Nazi salute.
+Bowie descended into paranoia, concerned about having his semen stolen by witches.
+In his drug-addled state Bowie also flirted with fascism.
+In 1976 he was quoted as saying that “Britain could benefit from a Fascist leader” and was photographed giving a Nazi salute.

 Bowie could remember little of recording Station to Station – he later said that “I know it was in LA because I’ve read it was”.
 Yet he was able to focus on his work, despite his addictions and neuroses.

 Station to Station features the core band that would stay with Bowie through until 1980’s Scary Monsters (and Super Creeps); rhythm guitarist Carlos Alomar, bassist George Murray, and drummer Dennis Davis were known as The D.A.M.
 Trio.
-The trio would record the basic tracks, before Bowie and other musicians would overdub their parts.
+This backing band would record the basic tracks before Bowie and other musicians would overdub their parts.
 Other featured musicians on Station to Station include Springsteen pianist Roy Bittan, keyboard player Harry Maslin, and guitarist Earl Slick.

-Station to Station is a transitional album – it touches the soul and funk of his previous record, Young Americans, while also looking forward to the Germanic austerity of his late 1970s work.
+Station to Station is a transitional album for Bowie.
+It references the soul and funk of his previous record, Young Americans, while also looking forward to the Germanic austerity of his late 1970s work.

-Over its six tracks, Station to Station covers a variety of moods – the ten minute title is a window into Bowie’s troubled state of mind, while ‘Golden Years’ is brash and funky.
-The lesser known tracks are excellent – ‘Stay’ chops along on a funky groove, while the gospel of ‘Word on a Wing’ was later described by Bowie as “unwittingly … a signal of distress; I’m sure that it was a call for help.”
+Over its six tracks, Station to Station covers a variety of moods.
+The ten minute title is a window into Bowie’s troubled state of mind, while ‘Golden Years’ is brash and funky.
+The lesser known tracks are also excellent.
+‘Stay’ chops along on a funky groove, while the gospel of ‘Word on a Wing’ was later described by Bowie as “unwittingly … a signal of distress; I’m sure that it was a call for help.”

-After Station to Station, Bowie moved to Switzerland and then to Berlin – away from L.A. he was able to shake off his drug addiction and embark on a fascinating new era of his career – the “Berlin trilogy” of Low, “Heroes”, and Lodger was highly acclaimed, but much of the groundwork had already been laid with Station to Station.
+After Station to Station, Bowie moved to Switzerland and then to Berlin.
+Away from L.A. he was able to shake off his drug addiction and embark on a fascinating new era of his career.
+The “Berlin trilogy” of Low, “Heroes”, and Lodger was highly acclaimed, but much of the groundwork was laid with Station to Station.

 Station to Station